 Doil nodded, a knowing smile on his lips, and Kiluron sighed.
 “Then if I were to have more such performances scheduled, you would not object?”

 Keeping his enthusiasm muted, though it was probably too late to hide the truth from Doil, Kiluron shrugged.
 “I guess I wouldn’t complain too much.”
 He winced at Doil’s triumphant expression, and hurriedly made an excuse to retire for the evening.
-The last thing he needed was Doil’s smirk interrupting the still rampant runnings of his imagination, all underscored by the peculiar performance called a symphony that he had just heard.
+The last thing he needed was Doil’s smirk interrupting his imagination’s still-rampant running, all underscored by the peculiar performance called a symphony that he had just heard.

-In truth, he did desire an adequate night’s rest for himself, before the meetings of the following morning.
-The taxation debates had finally been finished, but even without that catalyst a meeting of the full group of Ministers was never not a headache-inducing experience.
+In truth, he did desire an adequate night’s rest before the meetings of the following morning.
+The taxation debates were finally finished, but even without that catalyst a meeting of the full group of Ministers was never not a headache-inducing experience.
 Sometimes, he wished he had remained irresponsible and could just go off gallivanting with the guardsmen, though never for very long.

-Looking none the worse for wear from the late retirement the previous night, Doil cheerfully handed Kiluron an agenda as soon as he stepped into the conference chamber, and dutifully pushed a prepared plate of breakfast in his direction, which Kiluron began eating from absent-mindedly as he perused the agenda for the day’s meeting of ministers.
+Looking none the worse for wear from the late retirement the previous night, Doil cheerfully handed Kiluron an agenda as soon as he stepped into the conference chamber the following morning, and dutifully pushed a prepared plate of breakfast in his direction, which Kiluron began eating from absent-mindedly as he perused the agenda for the day’s meeting of ministers.
 Then he glanced up at Doil, noting the large pile of books on the table.
 “How long have you been here?
 Don’t you ever sleep?”

 “Since just before dawn,” Doil admitted.
-“Ever since you became Prime, I haven’t had much time to peruse the various university publications, so I’m trying to catch up on the backlog that’s now accumulated.”
+“Ever since you became Prime, I haven’t had much time to remained updated on the various university publications, so I’m trying to catch up on the backlog that’s now accumulated.”

 Doil hesitated at Kiluron’s unexpectedly sincere tone, doubtless looking for the sarcasm; Kiluron was careful to keep it hidden.
 “Really, my lord?
 That is…surprising.
 Perhaps you really are becoming more of a scholar, now that you’ve been forced to, ah, settle down somewhat for your role as Prime.”